HUMANOIDsafety TECHNICAL TALK

 Constraining non-deterministic decisions in context

-A blueprint for safe stability
+A plan for secure stability

 What "safe" means when the robot must remain upright.

-A tiered safety reference architecture
+A multi-level safety architecture

 A deployment framework

-From demo environments to real-world human interaction.
+From demo environments to real-world use among people

 Live Q&A included